May 24, 2021

 1. Oversized Units Run More Often

 The size of a residential cooling system is based on the cooling capacity, not the physical size.
-At Beltway Air Conditioning & Heating, we service many AC systems that are too big for the interior space.
+At Beltway Air Conditioning, Heating, & Plumbing, we service many AC systems that are too big for the interior space.
 Many homeowners attempt to maximize their budgets by purchasing the largest unit they can afford.
 The end result, though, is that the unit runs in short cycles that are not long enough to remove moisture from the air.
 Not only do oversized systems add to a humid environment, but they also cannot cool the air properly.

 2. Humidity and Single-Stage Systems